Summer Steelhead: Fishing The West Coast And Great Lakes

 Bulkley River: A major tributary to the Skeena River with a large run of big summer and winter steelhead.
 A favorite for many anglers.

-Kispiox River: A Tributary to the Skeena River that gets runs of summer steelhead
+Kispiox River: A Tributary to the Skeena River that gets summer runs of steelhead

 Dean River: The Dean River is said to be one of the best summer steelhead rivers on the West Coast.

-Babine River: This is a tributary to the Upper Skeena River that get good numbers of summer steelhead.
+Babine River: This is a tributary to the Upper Skeena River that get good numbers of summer run steelhead.

-For more details information check out Steelhead Fishing British Columbia.
+For more details information, check out Steelhead Fishing British Columbia.

-Great Lakes Summer Steelhead Rivers.
+Great Lakes Summer Run Steelhead Rivers.

-You can find summer steelhead in Michigan, and New York state, with good populations and with a few very large fish.
+You can find summer steelhead in Michigan and New York state, with good populations and with a few very large fish.

-Primary rivers in the great lakes include the Salmon River in New York, which gets stocked with a summer run strain of steelhead known as a Skamania Steelhead.
+Primary rivers in the Great Lakes include the Salmon River in New York, which gets stocked with a summer run strain of steelhead known as a Skamania Steelhead.

-The Nottawasaga River in Ontario Canada gets steelhead entering the river in late August and September and they peak in October and November.
+The Nottawasaga River in Ontario, Canada gets steelhead entering the river in late August and September, and they peak in October and November.

 For guide trips on this river check out A Perfect Drift Guide Company or Smooth River Guide Co.

-Keeping Summer Steelhead
+Keeping Summer-Run Steelhead

 Many rivers will have both hatchery and wild summer run steelhead, but some states like Oregon do not allow you to keep wild summer run steelhead, and only hatchery fish may be kept in some rivers, so be sure to double check the local fishing regulations to be sure you know the laws.

-Summer Steelhead Fishing
+Summertime Steelhead Fishing

 One advantage to summer run steelhead is there is often less angling pressure.
-This includes the pacific northwest, Oregon, Columbia River, and around the great lakes.

 Most traditional steelhead methods and setups will work.
 The same fly patterns will also work.
 Proper presentations will help you land more summer steelhead,

-Best Methods For Summer Steelhead
+Best Methods For Catching Steelhead In The Summer

-- Lure Fishing – Lures like spinners and spoons are always good options for summer run steelhead.
+• Lure Fishing – Lures like spinners and spoons are always good options for summer run steelhead.

-- Drift Fishing
+• Drift Fishing

-- Plunking
+• Plunking

-- Bobber Doggin: A relatively new method for steelhead and salmon
+• Bobber Doggin: A relatively new method for steelhead and salmon

-- Bottom Bouncing: Very effective in pocket water, rapids, and shallower sections.
+• Bottom Bouncing: Very effective in pocket water, rapids, and shallower sections.

-- Jig Fishing
+• Jig Fishing

-Float Fishing For Summer Steelhead
+Float Fishing

 Float fishing is a method of suspending your bait and keeping your bait at the right level for steelhead and in their strike zone.